Pwn-Linux/Pwn-Linux/README.md

 Pwn Linux features unparalleled out of the box configuration and integration of flatpak into the Desktop.
 We are a flatpak first desktop focused distribution which is what sets us apart from Bazzite.
-We only use fedora system packages where we must for GUI apps and as soon as we can migrate a app to flatpak we do.
+We only use fedora system packages where we must or it makes more sense for GUI apps and as soon as we can migrate a app to flatpak we do.
 We also have support for distrobox, brew and snap (optional) so you can expand your sources of software beyond flatpak.